Codinglone/citizen-complaints-app/README.md

 - Authentication via Clerk/Auth0
 - Email notifications
 - Historical analytics
-- Vector similarity search (ChromaDB)

 ---

-Built with ❤️ for civic innovation and government transparency.
+Built with ❤️ by Niyokwizerwa Fabrice for civic innovation and government transparency.